 Free Mother’s Day Color By Number

 Download a free Mother’s Day Color-by-Number.
-Kids love color by number, and it is an easy way to teach number recognition and using a key.
+Kids love to color by number, and it is an easy way to teach number recognition and using a key.
 It can also be used as a simple gift for Mother’s Day!

 Mother’s Day Crafts

 We had to have some crafts in here.
 Most children get excited about giving gifts to the special people in their lives.
 The difficulty is finding something that can be made by the whole class all at once.
 Pinterest is a gold mine of ideas, but many of them are simply not practical for use in the classroom.
 It is one thing to help one child make a beautifully crafted gift and quite another to help a whole class of kids.
-It can also be tricky coming up with something that suits every family situation.
+It can also be tricky to come up with something that suits every family situation.
 We’ve found some ideas that are quick to prepare and mess free.

 Mother’s Day basket

 This easy Mother’s Day basket craft is perfect.
-It’s easy to make, low cost and no mess.
+It’s easy to make, low cost, and no mess.
 It is a great gift to send home for Mom!
 This one is guaranteed to make Mom smile!

 Mother’s Day Cards